Gone With The....

 Reese Campbell

-I'm not sure I agree about Optimization.
+I'm not sure I agree about DirectX 12.
 To me, it seemed more like Game Development.

 Riley Martinez